-We are committed to mainstream sustainability throughout our business and operation.
-We endeavour to continuously excel in our sustainability reporting to track the sustainable growth of our business, and improve our processes by setting targets and achieving them.
+We are committed to embedding sustainability considerations in all aspects of our operations.
+We endeavour to continuously advance in our sustainability reporting to track the sustainable growth of our business, and improve our processes by setting targets and achieving them.

-18 March 2021
+18 March 2020